tradingview/rest_integrations_docs/source/Endpoints.rst

 This will allow you to understand which endpoints are needed for the features you'd like to have.

 .. note::
-  If you are not sure what endpoints you need in your particular case, contact the TradingView team.
+  If you are not sure which endpoints you need in your particular case, contact the TradingView team.

 Required endpoints
 ...................